Translate

 I think this route was destined to become a new 'mini classic', like e.g. Hellfest (but longer, better and harder imho).
 However after the 're-equippment' of La Demande (i.e. chopping of almost all fixed gear) this becomes less practical, as you need three-four cams in addition to the draws.

-La pâte demande could be translated as 'The dough requests' is a reference to La Demande (The Proposal), a surely a word play on something, maybe La pâte d'amande (almond paste) or La patte demande (the paw asks), I don't know.
+La pâte demande could be translated as 'The dough/pastry requests'.
+The demande is of course a reference to La Demande (The Proposal), and the name is surely a word play on something, probably La pâte d'amande (almond paste), I don't know.

 Pitch notes below for La pâte demande.